aarmey/CV/Biosketch.md

 Invasion and dissemination of cells underlies many diseases including breast cancer.
 Studying these processes is complicated by their regulation on multiple levels, and the multiple biophysical steps involved.
 In earlier work, we studied cell migration overall and individual processes involved in cell migration, then compared them to 3D invasion through extracellular matrix (1).
 This identified that individual processes still regulated migration in 3D, but that the overall rate-limiting steps and thus migration response were different.
 By studying the signaling (3) and protease (2) regulation of migration, we then linked these processes to the invasive response to identify therapeutic approaches.

 - **Meyer, A.S.**, S.K.
 Hughes-Alford, J.E.
 Kay, A. Castillo, A. Wells, F.B.
 Gertler, D.A.
 Lauffenburger (2012).
 2D protrusion but not motility predicts growth factor-induced cancer cell migration in 3D collagen. _Journal of Cell Biology_, 197(6), 721-729.
 PMCID: 3373410.
-- Miller, M.A.~‡~, **A.S.
-Meyer**~‡~, M. Beste, Z. Lasisi, S. Reddy, Jeng, K., Chen, C.-H., Han, J., Isaacson, K., Griffith, L.G., Lauffenburger, D.A.
+- Miller, M.A.^‡^, **A.S.
+Meyer**^‡^, M. Beste, Z. Lasisi, S. Reddy, Jeng, K., Chen, C.-H., Han, J., Isaacson, K., Griffith, L.G., Lauffenburger, D.A.
 (2013).
 ADAM-10 and -17 regulate endometriotic cell migration via concerted ligand and receptor shedding feedback on kinase signaling. _Proc.
 Natl.
 Acad.
 Sci.
 USA_, 110(22), E2074-E2083.
 PMCID: 3670354.
 - Kim, H.D., **Meyer, A.S.**, Wagner, J.P., Alford, S.K., Wells, A., Gertler, F.B., Lauffenburger, D.A.
 (2011).
-Signaling network state predicts Twist-mediated effects on breast cell migration across diverse growth factor contexts. \emph{Molecular \& Cellular Proteomics}, 10(11), M111.008433.
+Signaling network state predicts Twist-mediated effects on breast cell migration across diverse growth factor contexts. \emph{Molecular & Cellular Proteomics}, 10(11), M111.008433.
 PMCID: 3226401.
 - Riquelme, D.N., **A.S.
 Meyer**, M. Barzik, A. Keating, F.B.
 Gertler.
 (2015).
 Selectivity in Subunit Composition of Ena/VASP Tetramers. _Bioscience Reports_, 2015.
 PMCID: 4721544.

-\noindent ~‡~Equal contribution.
+\noindent ^‡^Equal contribution.

 **Complete List of Published Work in My Bibliography: <http://1.usa.gov/1So8BFr>**